Cockapoo life expectancy (Quick Guide)

 Cockapoos go through 4 growth stages;

 • Puppyhood (0 to 12 months).
 This is the time it takes to reach sexual maturity.
-Cockapoo puppies are quite playful and energetic.
+Cockapoo puppies are pretty playful and energetic.

 • Adulthood (1 to 3 years).
 This is when the Cockapoo reaches maturity and is calmer.
-Learned habits become harder to break as the dog is more stubborn and less responsive.
+Learned habits become more challenging to break as the dog is more stubborn and less responsive.
 This is why early training and socialization are necessary.

 • Old age/senior (6 to 10 years).
 The dog is slower, exercises less, and needs special care and attention.
-It is important to be prepared for the dog’s old age, alter his diet and watch his weight.
+It is essential to be prepared for the dog’s old age, alter his diet, and watch his weight.

 Health

 Health complications shorten a Cockapoo’s lifespan.
-This is why it’s crucial to get a pup from a reputable breeder.
-Ensure both the pup’s parents are healthy and well taken care of.
+This is why getting a pup from a reputable breeder is crucial.
+Ensure both the pup’s parents are healthy and taken care of.

 If your pup develops any signs of a health complication, take him to a vet for diagnosis and treatment.
 Regular checkups are also important to catch any hidden issues.